 UNREST Final conference en la British School at Rome del 6 al 8 de febrero de 2019

-The Horizon 2020 project ‘Unsettling Remembering and Social Cohesion in Transnational Europe’ (UNREST) Final Conference will take place at the British School at Rome on 6-8 February 2019.
+The Horizon 2020 project ‘Unsettling Remembering and Social Cohesion in Transnational Europe’ (UNREST) Final Conference was held at the British School at Rome on 6-8 February 2019.

-Francisco Ferrándiz and Marije Hristova will participate in the journeys with the following conference: “Remembering at Sites of Mass Grave Exhumations”
+Francisco Ferrándiz and Marije Hristova participated in the journeys with the following conference: “Remembering at Sites of Mass Grave Exhumations”

 Where the Forest Thickens – English subtitles